mbakholdina/lib-tcpdump-processing/README.md

 A library designed to process `.pcapng` tcpdump trace file and extract SRT packets of interest for further analysis.

-Currently, only `.pcapng` trace file captured at the receiver side containing only one flow of data is supported.
-For more complicated use cases, adjustments will be required.
+**Important:** Currently, only `.pcapng` trace files containing only one flow of data is supported.
+To support several data flows, adjustments will be required.

 # Getting Started